 This is especially true for people who are already prone to compulsive reassurance-seeking or perfectionist loops.
 These modern OCD triggers in daily life can sneak up quietly, but have a major impact.

 Noticing that scrolling, news, or online pressure makes your symptoms worse?
-It’s not just stress—it might be feeding your OCD more than you think.
+Itโs not just stress; it might be feeding your OCD more than you think.
+This overlap is also seen in people with coexisting conditions like ADHD, and many individuals seek support from an ADHD specialist in Mumbai to manage overlapping symptoms effectively.

 Q: What are the main causes of OCD disorder?